How Afadjato South MP Was Denied a Hospital Bed Until Staff Learned He Was an MP

 Afriyie's submission came as Parliament discussed the death of Charles Amissah after three government hospitals denied him emergency care.

-The Ambulance Service outlined the final hours of Amissah’s life following his road accident at the Kwame Nkrumah Interchange.
+The Ambulance Service outlined the final hours of the Ghanaian man's life following his road accident at the Kwame Nkrumah Interchange.

 Amissah had previously gone viral as a missing person before his death was announced by his loved ones on social media.

-Amissah was an engineer working at Promasidor Ghana Limited in the North Industrial Area in Accra.
+He was an engineer working at Promasidor Ghana Limited in the North Industrial Area in Accra and was involved in a road accident at the Kwame Nkrumah Circle Overpass on February 6.

 Read also